Date & Time: Sunday March 13, 2022 at 7 p.m.

 All music by Anton Webern unless otherwise noted.
 Program order subject to change.

 In accordance with health and safety guidelines from the City and County of San Francisco, a face covering is required for all concerts at Incarnation Episcopal church and must be worn at all times.
 Face masks must completely cover nose and mouth and have ear loops or similar to hold in place.
 Gaiters and bandanas are not acceptable.
 Please click here for full details.

 About the Artists

-Janis Mercer is an American pianist/composer living in San Francisco.
-As a solo pianist and accompanist, Janis Mercer’s interest in the music of the Second Viennese School has continued unabated since the early 1980’s.
+Janis Mercer’s recording of Webern’s piano music was praised as “incredibly expressive… lyrical” (American Record Guide).
+As a solo pianist and accompanist, her interest in the music of the Second Viennese School has continued unabated for decades.
 With her ensemble, schwungvoll!, she received funding from the Zellerbach Family Fund for a concert commemorating the 50th anniversary of Webern’s death in 1995.
 In 2005 she commemorated the 60th anniversary of his death with the commissioning of student and professional composers to write music “completing” Webern’s unfinished children’s piano cycle.
-These pieces were performed as part of concerts commissioning Webern’s death, in San Francisco and Spokane, Washington.
-She was invited to compose a chamber work and to attend the 2005 kofomi (KompositionForumMittersill) commemorative concerts staged throughout the town of Mittersill, Austria, where Webern was killed.
+These pieces were performed as part of concerts of Webern’s music in San Francisco and Spokane, Washington.
+She was also invited to compose a chamber work and to attend the 2005 kofomi (KompositionForumMittersill) conference that staged commemorative concerts throughout the town of Mittersill, Austria, where Webern was killed.